jifunks/botany/README.md

 ### to-dos
 * Finish garden feature
- * Switch to database instead of .dat file
  * Allows you to water neighbor's plants
 * Harvest plant at end of life (gather seeds)
  * Create harvest file with a log of all previous plants